BIMIB-DISCo/J-Space.jl/README.md

 - `indel_size`.
 Integer number, maximum size of indel .
 - `Lavelette_par`.
 Real number, the parameter of  the Lavelette distribution for the size of indels
 - `indel_rate`.
 Rate of indel per site and per unit of time.
 To esclude indel in the simulatio put this parameter to 0.0 .
 - `params`.
-Rates of the substitution models
+Rates of the substitution models  in units of time of the simulation.
  if `sub_model= "JC69" `-> params = [{"alpha" = 0.5}]
  if `sub_model= "F81" ` -> params = [{"alpha" = 0.5}]
  if `sub_models= "K80"  `-> params = [{"alpha" = 0.5, "beta" = 0.3}]